-- The governing board and proprietors should ensure, training undertaken by both staff and governors is in line with advice from the Berkshire West Safeguarding Children Partnership, and that Safer Recruitment and all required training is compliant and meets the required standards. - The expectation from the local authority and the Safeguarding Partnership is that the minimum requirement is for all staff and governors to receive universal safeguarding training and annual safeguarding updates.
-Best practice would be that all staff and governors complete universal classroom based training every three years, and the free online training recommended by the Berkshire West Safeguarding Children Partnership in the intervening years. - The Safeguarding Governor and other governors undertake relevant induction and refresher safeguarding and child protection training throughout their term of office as a governor. - At least one member of the governing board is safer recruitment trained.
+- The governing board and proprietors should ensure, that all staff undergo Safeguarding and child protection training (including online safety, which amongst other things includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and that Safer Recruitment and all required training is compliant and meets the required standards. - The expectation from the local authority and the Safeguarding Partnership is that the minimum requirement is for all staff and governors to receive universal safeguarding training and annual safeguarding updates.
+Best practice would be that all staff and governors complete universal classroom-based training every three years, and the free online training recommended by the Berkshire West Safeguarding Children Partnership in the intervening years. - The Safeguarding Governor and other governors undertake relevant induction and refresher safeguarding and child protection training throughout their term of office as a governor. - At least one member of the governing board is safer recruitment trained.